StevenClontz/prof.clontz.org/classes/drive.md

   for iOS or Android.
 * Log in with your `@jagmail.southalabama.edu`
   account (if you aren't already).
-* Using the left menu bar, click/tap `Team Drives`.
+* Using the left menu bar, click/tap `Shared Drives`.
 * Click/tap on the Team Drive whose name matches our course.
 * Use the `(+)` button to upload documents to the appropriate folder.
 * Warning: uploaded documents can only be deleted by the instructor;